wyattscarpenter/carpogram/README.md

 # carpogram
 a text encoding

-## random notes
+## disclaimer and call to action
 I am still working on carpogram.
-You can't even slightly use it in theory right now, but you might find some of the ideas described in this document interesting (although most people don't find this topic very interesting in general, and it will be no more interesting than that).
+You can't even slightly use it right now, but you might find some of the ideas described in this document interesting (although most people don't find this topic very interesting in general, and it will be no more interesting than that!).
 As such, there isn't even a version number for carpogram yet, and I make random incompatible changes to it all the time.
 (When there is a version number, it will probably just go 1, 2, 3, etc, and be backwards compatible forever.)

 If you are interested in implementing carpogram, let me know.
 Your experiences implementing a prototype could provide invaluable feedback.

+## random notes

-This is a good reference to pick up the actually useful characters of Unicode 256: https://mrinitialman.com/TestSite/HTMLBook/Chapters/Appendices/Appendices-Characters.html (those characters which are not directly encoded should have some story of being encoded, using composition.
+This is a good reference to pick up the actually useful characters of Unicode 256: https://mrinitialman.com/TestSite/HTMLBook/Chapters/Appendices/Appendices-Characters.html (those characters which are not directly encoded and aren't control characters I'm abandoning should have some story of being encoded, using composition.) (it's also possible that I should adopt some of these control characters).

-Variation selectors for certain serbian and masadonian italic letters? https://jankojs.tripod.com/SerbianCyr.htm (I probably won't actually have cyrillic in carpogram anyway.)
+Variation selectors for certain serbian and masadonian italic letters? https://jankojs.tripod.com/SerbianCyr.htm (I probably won't actually have cyrillic in carpogram anyway.) actually the Wikipedia page on this has a lot of detail.
+I would ideally want an expert to tell me which ones to put in, though.

-I'm not an expert on all this stuff for every language, so I'm sort of relying on comments if I stray outside of my bounds.
+I'm not an expert on all this stuff for every language, so I'm sort of relying on comments from others if I stray outside of my bounds.

 The unicode variation selection database for CJK is such a weird system.
 Are you even supposed to be able to implement them?
 Or is it just for internal company use...?